pt9999/fixlang_minilib/README.md

 ## Overview

 Minilib is a small library for [FixLang](https://github.com/tttmmmyyyy/fixlang).
+The latest Fix program (2024/10/26) is required.
 This library is still in alpha stage.

-NOTE: This library is currently undergoing major changes.

-## Target Platform

-- x86_64-linux-gnu
-- aarch64-linux-gnu
-- NOTE: Currently MacOS is not supported.
+Currently only Linux (x86_64, aarch64) is supported.
+MacOS is not supported yet.

-It has been mainly tested in the following environment.

-- Ubuntu-22.04 on WSL 2
-- gcc 11.4.0
-- GNU make 4.3
-- rustup 1.26.0
-- rustc 1.72.1
-- llvm 12.0.1
-- latest Fix program (2024/10/24)

 ## Subprojects

 Minilib is split into several FixLang subprojects whose names start with `minilib-`.

-Each subproject is managed under a standalone GitHub repository.
+Each subproject is managed under a standalone GitHub repository whose names start with `fixlang-minilib-`.
-For example, `minilib-common` is managed under [fixlang-minilib-common](https://github.com/pt9999/fixlang-minilib-common).
+For example, `minilib-common` is managed under [fixlang-minilib-common](https://github.com/pt9999/fixlang-minilib-common) repository.

 ### List of subprojects